Reward Charts for 5 to 7 Year Olds

 Haunted Castle Supernanny Superstars Reward Chart

-How to use your Supernanny Superstars Reward Chart1)
+How to use your Supernanny Superstars Reward Chart

-Find a quiet time to sit down with your child and explain the reward chart.
+- Find a quiet time to sit down with your child and explain the reward chart.
 Stress that this is not a punishment, but an opportunity for mum and dad to say 'well done'!
-Explain that when he achieves the goals you've set out for him, he will move up the chart, but he can also move down the chart.
-Let him choose his final reward from a range of approved options.3)
+Explain that when she achieves the goals you've set out for her, she will move up the chart, but she can also move down the chart.
+Let her choose her final reward from a range of approved options.

-Your motivation will be the key to making his reward chart a success: keep your tone light and positive when you praise him and have a 'halfway mark' which you celebrate with a small treat, so he feels he’s really getting somewhere.4)
+- Your motivation will be the key to making her reward chart a success: keep your tone light and positive when you praise her and have a 'halfway mark' which you celebrate with a small treat, so she feels she's really getting somewhere.

-He’s there!
-Make a big deal about him getting to the top of the chart, and, whether it's a day out or a new book, make sure he gets his reward promptly: he’s earned it.
+- She's there!
+Make a big deal about her getting to the top of the chart, and, whether it's a day out or a new book, make sure she gets her reward promptly: she's earned it.

 Choose the size of the chart you'd like to download; all charts are available in A3 whole, or A3 tiled (so you can print out an A3 chart on A4 paper, and stick it together).
 Choose to print out a ready-made chart or print out a black and white version for your child to colour in.

 Other reward charts for 5 to 7 year olds